MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x18c--hyperguard-violation.md

 > This bug code is reserved for use by Hyperguard only.
 > It is  not a general purpose bug code intended for use by other components in data corruption scenarios.
 > Instead, define a unique bug code for your component.
-> Do not use this bug code in your component!
+> Do not use this bug code in your component.
 >

  ## HYPERGUARD\_VIOLATION Parameters